hsgway/Mouse_bulk_RNA-seq/README.md

 ## Mapping

-First, create an index for STAR by submitting the following command from O2 Portal. **Please make sure to change --sjdbOverhang parameter depending on your read length before submitting.
+First, you'll need to create an index for STAR by submitting the following command from O2 Portal. **Please change the --sjdbOverhang parameter depending on your read length before submitting.
 For example, if your read length is 101, --sjdbOverhang 100**

 ```
 sbatch 2_STAR_index.sh